 On National TV, a young woman tearfully shares her conviction that motherhood in the near future is unsafe, unethical and a bad choice for the planet, while a young teenage protester asks for a curriculum that includes Climate Science, Media Literacy and Political Engagement.

-At the “Schools Strike for Climate” rallies, a year 10 student talks about her fears for the future, her traumas framed by past experiences, and then, in a blend of pleas and demands, she calls on those in power to take action on Climate Change, care for the environment, listen to the Science and Tell the Truth.
+At a “Schools Strike for Climate” rally a year 10 student talks about her fears for the future, her traumas framed by past experiences, and then, in blending pleas with demands, she calls on those in power to take action on Climate Change, care for the environment, listen to the Science and Tell the Truth.

-But the concerns of young people are dismissed and they are told to be quiet, go back to school and study hard so they can fix the problems when they graduate.
-Understandably, young people are becoming either extremely concerned about climate change or in denial.
+But young people’s concerns are dismissed and they are told to study hard so they can fix the climate when they graduate.
+Understandably, they are increasingly becoming either extremely concerned about climate change or in denial.